stefanweiser/libhutznohmd/README.md

 Documentation
 -------------

+For a complete doxygen documentation (including concepts), you can generate it with:
+    $ ./make bootstrap doc
+Then look at:
+    $ firefox ./build/html/index.html
 Documentation is stored in the code through doxygen comments.
-You need doxygen and graphviz installed to build the documentation.
+You need doxygen and graphviz installed to build it.
 For UML support the project utilizes PlantUML and therefore you will also need Java installed.
-The script will download PlantUML to the temporary folder, if not exists, before building the documentation.
+The script will download PlantUML, if not exists, to the temporary folder before building the documentation.

-    $ ./make bootstrap
-    $ ./make doc